See something we could improve on this page? Give website feedback.

 Executive Staff

-Steve Mawdsley serves as the Deputy Director at the Bureau of Emergency Communications (BOEC) in beautiful Portland, Oregon.
-He started his career in 2005 and has worked as a certified call taker, dispatcher, coach, supervisor, and assistant operations manager.
-In his present role as deputy director, Steve is primarily responsible for administration and leadership of the 911 Operations Department including call takers, dispatchers, supervisors, managers and the research department.
+Steve Mawdsley serves as the Director of the Bureau of Emergency Communications (BOEC) in beautiful Portland, Oregon.
+Prior to his appointment, he served as BOEC's Deputy Director and Operations Manager.
+He began his career in 2005 and has worked as a call taker, dispatcher, coach, supervisor, and assistant operations manager.
+He is responsible for the overall administration, strategic leadership, operational, and budget oversight of BOEC, in addition to supporting leaders and staff in the training, technology, data analytics, equity, emergency management, public records, and quality assurance departments.

 Todd DeWeese serves as one of two Assistant Operations Managers at the Bureau of Emergency Communications (BOEC).
 He provides supervision, guidance, and mentorship to 14 front-line supervisors, as well as provides general oversight and guidance in operations on a 24/7 basis.
 He serves as an advisor to the bureau’s Operations Manager on policy, technical, and functional issues.